sophia-alexanian/nailpolish_computervision/README.md

 No need to lower your hands and type lengthy commands or scroll through different combinations to try on nails!
 Simply press one button and tell it what you want to see!

-'C' to say what colour you want (with the whole rainbow available!).
+Press 'c' to say what colour you want (with the whole rainbow available!).
-'S' to say what shape you want (before you need to file your nails!).

 [Back to Top](#nail-style-visualizer)